ApolloAuto/apollo/modules/data/tools/recorder/README.md

 ```modules/data/conf/debug.global.yaml```</br>
 If you want to record rosbag group by ros topic, please refer to the following configuration:
 ```
-   # group_name: should be different if there are mutil-groups.
+   # group_name: should be different if there are multi-groups.
    # group_topic_match_re: match topics using regular expressions.
    # group_topic_exclude_re: exclude topics matching the given regular expression.
    rosbag_topic_group: